bkryza/clang-uml/README.md

     - clanguml::common::ClassF
 ```

+More details on this can be found in the [diagram filters](./docs/diagram_filters.md) documentation section.

 ### Test cases

 The build-in test cases used for unit testing of the `clang-uml`, can be browsed [here](./docs/test_cases.md).